suprahfly/rijks/README.md

 This is a simple proof of concept app that pulls the data from Rijksmuseum API and then display it as tiles of 1, 2 or 4 pieces.
 Right now it depends only on `react`, `react-dom` and `lodash` (mainly for my obsession with fp notation but it is not a necessity).

-To start the application you need to clone the repo, copy `.env.test.local -> .env` and replace it content with your `API_KEY`.
+To start the application you need to clone the repo, copy `.env.test.local -> .env` and replace it's content with your `API_KEY`.
 Then run following commands in the app root directory:
 ```
 // Feel free to use `npm` as well